 Types of psychometric tests

 Depending on the type of job you are applying for, these tests can include numerical or verbal reasoning, spatial awareness and diagrammatical reasoning.
 The usual format of such tests is to present you with either paragraphs of text, numerical data or abstract symbols (depending on the aptitude being tested).
 You will then answer a number of multiple choice questions based on this information.
-Aptitude tests are taken under timed conditions and the examiner will expect you to attain a certain score as part of the selection process.
+Aptitude tests are taken under timed conditions and you will need to achieve a certain score to progress to the next stage of the selection process.
 See below for how to prepare for tests and for our 'Graduates First' practice tests.

 The employer will be looking for certain personal qualities required for the job.
 There are no right or wrong answers as what may suit one job will not necessarily suit another, so answer as honestly as possible.
 Avoid trying to work out what you imagine the employer wants you to say, as it's not easy to second guess what's required.
 Questionnaires are designed to check for consistency of your responses, so it's difficult to maintain a false impression.

 Situational Judgement Tests

 SJTs pose typical work scenarios and ask you to select appropriate responses to the situation.
 You will need to take into account the role you are applying for when deciding how best to respond.

 Our information sheet provides advice on taking a Situational Judgement Test and there's an example SJT in the 'Practice tests' section below.